 If you have federal Perkins loans or Federal Family Education Loans (FFELs), you’ll need to consolidate them into a Direct Consolidation loan in order to qualify for PSLF.
 Doing this will reset your payment count to zero, though.
 Payments made on Perkins loans and FFELs won’t count toward the 120 qualifying payments needed for PSLF.

 IDR loan forgiveness

-For speech-language pathologists who don’t qualify for PSLF or don’t work in the public sector, there is another loan forgiveness option.
+For speech-language pathologists who don’t qualify for PSLF or don’t work in the public sector, there is another loan repayment program that has a forgiveness option.
 Similarly, you’ll need to get on one of the four IDR plans.
-These are federal loan repayment plans that set your monthly loan payments based on your income, which can be particularly helpful for speech-language pathologists just starting their careers or working for a non-profit organization.
+These are federal loan repayment plans that set your monthly loan payments based on your discretionary income, which can be particularly helpful for speech-language pathologists just starting their careers or working for a nonprofit organization.

 After 20 to 25 years of monthly payments, depending on the specific plan, any remaining student loan debt will be forgiven.
-Because monthly payments on IDR plans most likely are lower than on a standard plan, there should still be a debt balance after 20-25 years.
+Because monthly payments on IDR plans most likely are lower than on a standard plan, there should still be a debt balance after 20 to 25 years.

 Unlike PSLF, IDR loan forgiveness isn’t tax-free.
 The IRS considers this forgiven amount as taxable income, and you could be facing a sizeable tax payment.
 The good news is that you have time to save for this tax bomb properly.